MoeraOrg/moeraorg.github.io/overview/authentication.md

 11. Carol's client notifies Carol that the comment was indeed written by Alice.

-(steps 2-3 may be skipped, if the client already has the authorization token)
+(steps 2-3 may be skipped, if the client already has the authentication token)

 Note steps 10-11.
 In a decentralized network we do not trust Bob that he doesn't write fake comments on Alice's behalf.
 The cryptographic signature gives us proof instead of trust.

-Also note that reading public content is possible without authorization.
+Also note that reading public content is possible without authentication.
 There are no cookies that would be sent automatically on every request.
 You may stay anonymous as long as you want.
+You can even use Tor to hide you IP.

 Anonymous postings are also allowed, if the node decides to accept them.
 Or the node may receive a signed posting, check author's permissions and